-According to a Randstad Survey of students ages 11-17:
+According to an online Randstad Survey of students ages 11-17:

 As parents, you can encourage STEM learning in your child by discussing its importance and by incorporating it into your daily lives.
 Talk about fractions when you’re cooking.
 Ask your child to compute the cost of items at the store.
 Build something with your child and discuss how engineering is part of building.

 The future of our world depends on STEM education.
 Mathnasium gives students the support they need to boost their mathematical knowledge, earn better grades in all STEM subjects, and build brighter futures.
 Equipped with math confidence, today’s students will soar as high as their imaginations can take them.